 An established outsourced IT provider will likely employ a ticketing system that will triage issues based on their urgency.
 It can be frustrating for staff to adjust to waiting for their issues to be resolved, but the IT service provider’s SLA should outline expected response and resolution times to ensure your employees are not being delayed by poor or slow service.
 Essentially, a structured ticketing process is a sign of a more mature IT provider and once a company’s members acclimate to the change, the process can be beneficial in helping prioritize and resolve IT issues.

-In addition, today’s technology has become so sophisticated that providers can remotely deliver the same level of service as an on-site technician.
+Today’s technology has become so sophisticated that providers can remotely deliver the same level of service as an on-site technician.
 If your business’s IT issue is classified as a priority in your provider’s outsourcing agreement, you could have someone working on your issue in a matter of minutes.

 One of the most common objections we hear when a company is looking to outsource their IT is, “I don’t feel comfortable letting someone else handle my network and data.”
 This concern is valid.
-If a business engages with an IT services provider that has a lower OML or does not have certified, experienced professionals on staff, they are more likely to endure data loss, network downtime, or other IT issues as a result.
+If a business engages with an IT services provider that has a lower OML or does not have certified, experienced professionals on staff, they are more likely to experience data loss, network downtime, or other IT issues as a result.

 When selecting an IT services provider, ask to review their incident and change management controls to ensure the provider’s processes align with IT best practices.
 It’s important that your business is 100% comfortable with the knowledge, skills, and resources of the outsourced IT provider you choose.